A Records Management Plan sets out in detail an authority’s arrangements for managing its public records.

 - consult with the authority while this step is being considered

-- have regard to any further representations made by the authority
+- consider any further representations made by the authority

 - explain their reasons for considering returning a plan

-The Keeper may suggest improvements that would, if implemented, allow agreement.
+The Keeper may suggest improvements that would, if implemented, allow a plan to be agreed.

 Voluntary resubmission of Revised Plan

-Authorities can resubmit a revisited plan for agreement outside their invitation window.
+Authorities can resubmit a revisited plan for agreement at any time.
 If you're looking to do this, contact us.

 Assessment reports

-The Keeper will publish a report on each of the submitted public authority records management plans.
+We publish a report on each records management plan.

 Find previous assessment reports on the NRS web archive.